bridgecrew-perf6/deploy-case/README.md

 ## Description

 This is a project for a case study.
+The idea was to catch login attempts from alphaclient `(/var/log/auth.log)` either it's success or failed, and send it to alphaserver every 1 minute.
+The deployment setup automation created using ansible and nodes container using docker.

 ## Getting Started